Experimental and computational comparison of freeze-thaw induced pressure generation in red and sugar maple: Discussion

-The parameter sensitivity study in Figure~\ref{fig:sensitivity} will allow us to identify suitable values to use for parameters in the experimental comparisons in the next section, as well as pinpointing those parameters that have the greatest impact on the model solution and hence are most important to estimate accurately.
-We begin by comparing the qualitative features of the solutions in Figure~\ref{fig:sensitivity}a for different tree radius, $\Rtree$.
+The parameter sensitivity study in Figure~\ref{fig:sensitivity} will guide our choice of parameter values for use in the experimental comparisons in the next section, as well as pinpointing those parameters that have the greatest impact on the model solution and hence are most important to estimate accurately.
+We begin by comparing the qualitative features of the solutions in Figure~\ref{fig:sensitivity}a for different stem radius, $\Rtree$.
 In all cases we observe that average stem pressure $\overline{p}$ behaves similar to the experiments in that it exhibits a steep increase whenever temperature increases past the freezing point.
 This is followed by a gradual decline while the temperature remains positive but as soon as temperature falls below zero there is a similarly steep drop in pressure, after which the cycle repeats.
-The amplitude of the pressure oscillations decreases for larger radius trees, which is consistent with there being a larger sapwood area to freeze and hence a correspondingly larger water uptake.
-What is perhaps more important for exudation is the ``envelope curves'' that trace out max/min points of the pressure (see blue dashed curves in Figure~\ref{fig:sensitivity}a, left) which exhibit an upward trend that reflects a build-up in exudation pressure over time.
-The pressure envelope is affected significantly by changes in $\Rtree$ in that the amplitude of the pressure oscillations decreases with increased $\Rtree$; however the time-averaged pressure (which sits midway between the envelope curves) is relatively insensitive to changes in radius.
+The amplitude of the pressure oscillations decreases for larger radius trees, which is consistent with there being a larger sapwood area to freeze and hence a correspondingly larger water uptake. \mydel{What is perhaps more important for exudation is the ``envelope curves'' that trace out max/min points of the pressure (see blue dashed curves in Figure~\ref{fig:sensitivity}a, left) which exhibit an upward trend that reflects a build-up in exudation pressure over time.} The pressure \mydel{envelope} is affected significantly by changes in $\Rtree$ in that the amplitude of pressure oscillations decreases with increased $\Rtree$; however, the time-averaged pressure (which sits midway between the \mydel{envelope curves} \mymod{pressure minima/maxima}) is relatively insensitive to changes in radius.
 This contrasts with the relatively huge increase in root water uptake for higher values of $\Rtree$, but again these larger trees have a proportionally greater volume to freeze and over which to distribute the stored pressure.